Digital marketing on Facebook (particularly mobile) has grown leaps and bounds over the past few years.

 This makes the entire survey process on Facebook more optimized and affordable.

-A/B test your survey advertisements on Facebook to ensure you use the optimum ad for placement.
+💡 The Key Takeaway: A/B test your survey advertisements on Facebook to ensure you use the optimum ad placement, text, image, and other factors.

 The advertisements are still extremely affordable on Facebook for the amount of engagement and conversions it offers.
 We all know a good thing can't last forever.